 Designing the ideal outfitting website is similar to constructing the perfect trap.
-You’re trying to figure out where your prospect will be looking and what path they’ll follow.
-Your trap should be attractive, and help guide them, but not so overpowering that it scares away new visitors.
+It’s about understanding where your potential customers will be focusing their attention and anticipating the path they’ll navigate.
+Your website should be like a well-crafted guide, enticing and leading them toward their desired destination, all while ensuring it doesn’t overwhelm or intimidate new visitors.

 Nobody wants to lose to the other outfitter on the mountain, which is why we’ve compiled a list of the Top 10 Outfitting Website Designs that look modern and impressive , but more importantly, book you more clients.